-Figure 2.2 shows the logical configuration of the TOE.
+Figure 2-3 shows the logical configuration of the TOE.
+In the figure, TOE functions are shown in gray.

-Figure 2.2: TOE logical configuration
+Figure 2-3 : TOE logical configuration

-As depicted in Figure 2.2, users use the TOE through operation of the Canon MFP/printer.
+As depicted in Figure 2-3, users use the TOE through operation of the Canon MFP/printer.

-- (1) By installing the TOE into the Canon MFP/printer, the user can register seed information for use by the Cryptographic Key Management function and an authentication ID for use by the Device Identification and Authentication function, thanks to the Canon MFP/printer Security Kit installation process.
-The term "registered device" will be used hereafter to refer to a Canon MFP/printer that is registered by the Canon MFP/printer Security Kit installation process as the original host of the Security Kit.
-Of note, an authentication ID contains identification information about the Canon MFP/printer having the Security Kit for which it has been issued. - (2) By powering on the Canon MFP/printer, the user can confirm if the Canon MFP/printer he is using is the "registered device", thanks to the Device Identification and Authentication function.
-If the Canon MFP/printer being used is confirmed as the "registered device", the TOE generates a cryptographic key for use by the HDD Data Encryption function, using the Cryptographic Key Management function. - (3) By using the Canon MFP/printer's job functions, such as copying and printing, the user can encrypt and decrypt data writes and reads to/from the HDD, thanks to the HDD Data Encryption function.
+- (1) By installing the TOE into the Canon MFP/printer, the Canon MFP/printer can register in Flash ROM, the seed information for use by the Cryptographic Key Management function and an authentication ID for use by the Device Identification and Authentication function, thanks to the Canon MFP/printer installation process.
+The term "registered device" will be used hereafter to refer to a Canon MFP/printer that is registered by the Canon MFP/printer installation process as the original host of the TOE.
+Of note, an authentication ID contains identification information about the Canon MFP/printer having the HDD Data Encryption Kit for which it has been issued. - (2) Once the user powers on the Canon MFP/printer, the TOE can confirm whether the Canon MFP/printer it is using is the "registered device", thanks to the Device Identification and Authentication function.
+If the Canon MFP/printer being used is confirmed as the "registered device", the TOE generates a cryptographic key in work memory to be used by the HDD Data Encryption function, using the Cryptographic Key Management function. - (3) When the user uses the Canon MFP/printer's job functions, such as copying and printing, the TOE can encrypt and decrypt data writes and reads to/from the HDD, thanks to the HDD Data Encryption function.

 The TOE provides the security functions summarized below.
-As can be seen in Figure 2.2, there is no other way for users to impact the TOE security functions than operating the Canon MFP/printer.
-Therefore, in the context of execution of the TOE security functions, the TOE treats the user and the Canon MFP/printer being used by the user equally.
+As can be seen in Figure 2-3, there is no other way for users to impact the TOE security functions than operating the Canon MFP/printer.